huonw/huonw.github.io/_posts/2014-06-11-error-handling-in-rust-knn-case-study.md

 would you handle errors if you wanted to?".
 This is the perfect chance to briefly demonstrate a few idioms.

+See my [previous post][previouspost] for context and the original code; like with the code in that post, this code compiles with `rustc 0.11.0-pre-nightly (e55f64f 2014-06-09 01:11:58 -0700)`

 [previouspost]: {% post_url 2014-06-10-knn-rust %}

 ## What type of error handling to use?